English Language Arts

 A recommendation for an AP class comes with responsibility.
 Students will be required to produce college level work their junior and senior years in high school AP classes, and are expected to do homework, reading and assignments over holidays and breaks, as well as summer reading and accompanying assignments.
 In turn, your child could possibly earn college credits, build college skills, and be on track for college admissions requirements.

-These books are available for purchase at local bookstores, online, or may be checked out at a public library.
-The assignments will be on the Faith Family Academy website under the Pre-AP/AP tab.
-A hard copy will be provided as well.
-Assignments are due the first day of class of the 2016-17 school year.
+This book is available for purchase at local bookstores, online, or may be checked out at a public library.
+The assignments by grade will be on the Faith Family Academy website under the Pre-AP/AP tab.
+Assignments are due by Monday, August 28, 2017 during the 2017-18 school year.

 For more information on the AP program, go to: